jwbuurlage/category-theory-programmers/doc/02_categories.md

 - An *arrow function* that assigns to each arrow $f: a \to b$ in $\mathcal{C}$ an arrow $Tf: Ta \to Tb$ in $\mathcal{D}$, such that:
 $$T(\text{id}_a) = \text{id}_{Ta},~T(g \circ f) = Tg \circ Tf.$$

 A functor is a very powerful concept, since it allows you to translate between different branches of mathematics!
-They also play an important role in functional programming.
-Where among many other things, they are useful for defining the _container types_ or more generally _type constructors_.
+They also play an important role in functional programming where among many other things, they are useful for defining _container types_ or more generally _type constructors_.

 Functors can be composed, and this allows one to define a category of categories\footnote{Actually, there are some technicalities to be worked out and the resulting category consists of 'small categories' only.} **Cat**, where the arrows are functors.